-In the United States and select provinces of Canada (Ontario, Quebec, and Alberta), Turo offers the option for you to select a protection package, or to provide your own commercial rental insurance.
+In the United States and Canada, Turo offers the option for you to select a protection package, or to provide your own commercial rental insurance.

 To learn more about how Turo operates in specific provinces of Canada, please see this article.